pubkey/rxdb/docs-src/why-nosql.md

 At first, the query runs on the local database of Alice and everything is fine.

 But at the same time Bob, the other client, updates a row and sets `amountInStock` from `0` to `1`.
 Now Bob's client replicates the changes from Alice and runs them.
-Bob will end up with a different database state then Alice because on one of the rows, the `WHERE` condition was not met.
+Bob will end up with a different database state than Alice because on one of the rows, the `WHERE` condition was not met.
 This is not what we want, so our replication protocol should be able to fix it.
 For that it has to reduce all mutations into a deterministic state.

 Let me loosely describe how "many" SQL replications work: